rita-morozova/restreet-backend/README.md

 - Run `rails db:create`  to create a database
 - Run `rails db:migrate`
 - Run `rails db:seed` (this is important!
 In order to see all art and videos on the website, you should seed the database)
+- To be able to upload photos, you need to obtain Cloudinary API keys from [Cloudinary](https://cloudinary.com/) and save 'cloud_name', 'cloud_api_key', and 'cloud_api_secret' in application.yml file (you have to create application.yml in config folder manually)
 - Start the server by running `rails s`

 ## Build with